prytanis157/deltaconcertsub/README.md

 IT VARIES.
 Some parts are better, some are pretty bad.
 Hopefully we can get rid of the bad.

+What's the deal with the license?

+This work is released under the CC0 1.0 Universal license.
+In short, I waive all claims I may have had to this work.
+That said, I'd *appreciate* it if all credits to myself and those who's works this is derived from are left in place.

+Isn't this collection stealing from copyright holders in the first place?

+The short answer is it's complicated.
+Translations themselves are often considered transformitive enough to escape copytight claims from the original work.
+HOWEVER, this isn't universal and he who has the most money often still prevails.
+Works from, say, the Macross Wiki are released under a seperate creative commons license, making them available to all.
+Works released publicly via other means, like YouTube, it's a lot more murkey.
+I'm not a lawyer and everything I just said may be false.
+But it is my understanding.

 Will you subtitle XYZ next?

 Short answer, no.